HOW THE AWARDS WILL BE JUDGED

 - Avoidance of conflict of interest

-An independent panel of judges with distinguished backgrounds will assess the entries to decide the winners.
-The judging panel will have members drawn from diverse fields such as non-profit organisations, academia, sustainability advocacy, professional bodies, industry networks and media to enrich the judging process.
-The judging panel is completely independent of the organisers to maintain the highest possible neutrality and objectivity.
+An independent panel of judges with distinguished backgrounds assesses the entries to decide the winners.
+The judging panel has members drawn from diverse fields such as non-profit organisations, academia, sustainability advocacy, professional bodies, industry networks, and media to enrich the judging process.
+The judging panel is entirely independent of the organisers to maintain the highest possible neutrality and objectivity.

 Entries will be evaluated in three rounds:

 In this round, an initial evaluation will be carried out by experienced ESG Analysts.
 The qualifying entries will then proceed to the judging round (second round).

 Judges will determine the finalists for each category.
 Each category is expected to have 6-10 finalists.
 The names of the finalists will be announced in mid-December 2017

 In the third round, also the final round, the judges will take a closer look at the entries and will decide the winners.
 Each category is likely to have one winner.
 In exceptional cases, judges may select an entry for the “Highly Commended” merit award in addition to a category winner .
 The winners will be announced in mid-Feburary 2020 at an Award Ceremony cum Gala Dinner event in Singapore.

 Only the publicly disclosed and available sustainability reports and communications will be considered for judging the entry.
 Information provided in the Entry Form will be taken into consideration.
 Sustainability information which is publicly not disclosed or available as well as future plans and initiatives will not be accepted as a basis for judging.